ADHD Treatment For Adults

 Finding support for mental disorders through therapy

-Research suggests the most effective overall treatment for adult ADHD tends to be stimulant medication combined with cognitive behavioral therapy (CBT).
+Research suggests the most effective overall treatment for adult ADHD tends to be medication combined with cognitive-behavioral therapy (CBT).
 Without medication, CBT can still be an effective method of treatment.
-This is because some adults with ADHD find it hard to manage their thoughts and emotions and may experience emotion dysregulation or a mood disorder.
+Some adults with ADHD find managing their thoughts and emotions difficult and may experience emotion dysregulation or a mood disorder.

 Daily lifestyle changes you can make

-While not a replacement for medication and therapy in most cases, certain lifestyle adjustments and other behavioral treatments may help with ADHD symptom control to some degree.
+While not a replacement for medication and therapy, certain lifestyle adjustments and other behavioral treatments may help with ADHD symptom control to some degree.
 These include:

-- Exercising regularly.
-Cultivating an exercise routine may be the single most beneficial lifestyle change you can make to improve core symptoms of adult ADHD.
-Various studies indicate that exercise can increase a person's ability to maintain focus and attention.
+• Exercising regularly: Various studies indicate that exercise can increase a person's ability to maintain focus and attention.

-- Adjusting your diet.
-Making certain changes to your diet may also help improve ADHD symptoms, though you should always speak to a doctor or nutritionist first.
+• Eating nutritious foods: Eating nutritious foods may also improve ADHD symptoms, though you should always speak to a doctor or nutritionist first.

-- Getting enough sleep.
-As one study puts it, “relationships of ADHD with sleep problems, psychiatric comorbidities, and medications are complex and multidirectional”.
+• Getting enough sleep: As one study puts it, “relationships of ADHD with sleep problems, psychiatric comorbidities, and medications are complex and multidirectional.”
 It’s not uncommon for those with ADHD to experience sleep problems, which can then exacerbate symptoms.
-Prioritizing good sleep hygiene may help.
+Prioritizing sleep hygiene may help.

-- Cultivating a mindfulness practice.
-A regular mindfulness practice is commonly recommended for various mental disorders, and ADHD is no exception.
-Mindfulness may help with things like focus and emotional control.
-More research into its applications for ADHD in particular is needed, but one study suggests “promising preliminary support for its efficacy”.
+• Cultivating a mindfulness practice: A regular mindfulness practice is commonly recommended for various mental disorders, and ADHD is no exception.
+Mindfulness may help with focus and emotional control.
+Though preliminary support has been established, more research is recommended to understand this option.

 Seeking adult ADHD symptom support

-If you’re experiencing symptoms of ADHD, it’s typically recommended that you meet with a healthcare professional.
-A doctor can conduct testing to determine whether there may be an underlying physical condition that’s causing symptoms.
-Next, a provider can conduct an evaluation to diagnose ADHD and/or another mental health condition may be present and suggest a treatment plan.
+If you’re experiencing symptoms of ADHD, consider meeting with a healthcare professional.
+A doctor can conduct testing to determine whether an underlying physical condition is causing symptoms.
+Next, a provider can conduct an evaluation to diagnose ADHD or another mental health condition that may be present and suggest a treatment plan.

 Support through therapy

-ADHD is a developmental disorder that, left untreated, can be challenging to live with.
-People with ADHD may be more likely to experience other mental health conditions like substance abuse and depression, making treatment all the more important.
-Treatment for ADHD in adults can include medication, therapy, and/or lifestyle changes.
-If you’re experiencing symptoms, it may be worth meeting with a qualified healthcare professional for advice and guidance on the recommended treatment for your unique situation.
+ADHD is a developmental disorder that, left untreated, can be challenging to manage.
+People with ADHD may be more likely to experience other mental health conditions like substance use disorders and depression.
+Treatment for ADHD in adults can include medication, therapy, and lifestyle changes.
+If you’re experiencing symptoms, meeting with a qualified healthcare professional for advice and guidance on the recommended treatment for your unique situation may be worthwhile.